-Extreme Wildfires, Distant Air Pollution, and Household Financial Health with Xudong An and Stuart A. Gabriel
+Extreme Wildfires, Distant Air Pollution, and Household Financial Health with Xudong An and Stuart A. Gabriel, Revise and resubmit at Management Science

 We link wildfire burn, smoke plume, air pollution, and consumer credit data to estimate the effects of wildfire-attributed pollution on consumer financial outcomes.
 Results indicate increased credit delinquency among households distant from the burn perimeter but exposed to high levels of pollution.
 Further analysis of confidential, supervisory data reveals elevated spending and indebtedness among treated households, which helps to corroborate and explain the delinquency findings.
 We also present evidence of health-related spending and income channels in explanation of the smoke and pollution effects.
 Findings indicate the adverse effects of wildfire could be salient to substantial dispersed population, including those distant from the fire zone.